Prasenjit-3433/Basic-Online-Shop/README.md

          the request is send to.
 You can add query param by adding an `?` at the end of url, follwed by param-name & value as key-value pair.
          e.g: /admin/products?_csrf=<%= locals.csrfToken %>

+7. *** Keep in mind that without `Multer` being involved, no body data is parsed Because the default body parser for form data does not work when `enctype` = 'multipart/form-data'.
+So don't forget to add multer middleware in the post route of the forms that contain any kind of file upload.